 Enjoy our exploration of how these eight iconic American cities got their nicknames!

-The Big Apple
+1. New York City – The Big Apple

 You will never guess the origin of this nickname.
 It began in the 1920s when sports journalist John J. Fitz Gerald wrote a column for the New York Morning Telegraph about the many horse races and racecourses in and around New York.
 He referred to the substantial prizes to be won as “the big apple,” symbolizing the biggest and best one can achieve.
 The term started to gain traction.
-Next came the jazz musicians of the 1930s, who referred to New York as the big apple in their songs.
+Next came the jazz musicians of the 1930s, who referred to NYC as the big apple in their songs.
 A mantra for show business at the time was: There are many apples on a tree, but only one big apple —New York.

 By the 1960s and ’70s, New York had gained a reputation as dark, violent, and dangerous.
 To improve its image and attract tourism, in 1971 a successful advertising campaign was launched, making a big red apple the city’s logo and firmly establishing the nickname The Big Apple.
 The corner of 54th Street and Broadway got a street sign that read Big Apple Corner.
-Volunteers actually handed out real apples to passers-by, and the apple became the logo of many New York City enterprises.
+Volunteers actually handed out real apples to passers-by, and the apple became the logo of many NYC enterprises.

-City Of Brotherly Love
+2. Philadelphia – City Of Brotherly Love

 William Penn, the founder of Philadelphia, must have had a great admiration for ancient Greece.
 He named his city by combining the ancient Greek words phileo for “love” and adelphos for “brother” into Philadelphia, which means City of Brotherly Love.
 A lot has been written about the truthfulness of that nickname, and it’s been discussed by some as being rather ironic.

-The Windy City
+3. Chicago – The Windy City

 There are several stories explaining this nickname.
 One is obvious — it can be understood as a reference to the icy winds blowing off Lake Michigan — but another is far more interesting and, again, involved journalists.
 Apparently, editor Charles Dana of the New York Sun depicted the city’s residents and particularly its politicians as “windbags” and “full of hot air” in an article published in 1890.
 Whichever you prefer, Chicago is established as the Windy City.